IvS-KULeuven/ComboCode/README.md

 ### Setting up your developer's environment for ComboCode
 * Go to the main IvS-KULeuven/ComboCode.git page and fork the repository to your account.

-* Clone a copy of the code in your account to your local machine (fill in your github user name, and change the ComboCode folder to whatever you want for your copy)
+* Clone a copy of the code in your account to your local machine (fill in your github user name, and change the ComboCode folder to whatever you want for your copy.
+Replace ~/ with the parent folder you want.)
-    - $ cd
+    - $ cd ~/
     - $ git clone https://github.com/YOUR_USERNAME/ComboCode.git ComboCode

 * Tell git what the original "upstream" version of the code is at IvS-KULeuven (i.e. the original online version of the code -- don't confuse with origin, i.e. *your* online version of the code):